tyegagne/Seabird_Git/README.md

 This the syntax input of the randomForest model input. ntree is the number of trees used to build the model.
 A data partition to speed up/create a testset.
 Then a formula expression of the model to be built

+\*NOTE: This is an abbreviate randomForest model, ntree is fixed at 100 to reduce computation time.

 ``` r
 #################################
 #################################